i-am-shodan/USBArmyKnife/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 <!-- READ THIS FIRST:
+  Don't waste my time and yours.
+Please fill this in properly if you want help, otherwise your issue will be closed.

   - Make sure you are running the latest version of USB Army Knife before reporting an issue
   - Provide as many details as possible.
 Paste logs, configuration samples and code into the backticks.
+  - We have a wiki and an FAQ, please read this first!
   DO NOT DELETE ANY TEXT from this template!
 Otherwise, your issue may be closed without comment.
 -->
 ## Your problem